Italy Buying CH-47F Helicopters

 Contracts and Key Events

-As prime contractor for the Italian CH-47F, AgustaWestland will be responsible for design and systems integration, and for aircraft delivery to the Italian Army.
+As prime contractor for the Italian CH-47F, AgustaWestland will be responsible for the drive system, design and systems integration of Italian customization, and delivery to the Italian Army’s Antares regiment in Viterbo.
 Boeing Rotorcraft Systems will build the fuselage in Ridley Park, PA.
 Their industrial partnership includes a licensing arrangement that lets AgustaWestland market, sell and produce the Boeing CH-47F Chinook to Britain, other European countries, and “several countries in the Mediterranean region.”

 July 16/08: Boeing and Finmeccanica SpA subsidiary AgustaWestland sign an agreement that defines the terms for the joint manufacture of new CH-47F Chinook helicopters to replace earlier models used by the Italian Army.
 AgustaWestland has been Boeing’s European partner for other versions of the CH-47, and this new agreement continues and extends that relationship.
 As prime contractor for the Italian CH-47F, AgustaWestland will be responsible for design and systems integration, and for aircraft delivery to the Italian Army.
 Boeing Rotorcraft Systems will build the fuselage in Ridley Park, PA.